 Many instructors of chemistry have developed and tested myriad devices and techniques to try to assist their students to cope with some mathematical component of chemistry in their courses.
 Our experience indicates that a truly successful achievement of the desired results necessitates a completely fresh and inclusive approach, namely to embrace a thorough application of symbolic computation in the teaching and practice of mathematics for students of chemistry.
 The availability, gratis, of textbook Mathematics for Chemistry with Symbolic Computation combined with powerful and easily learned Maple software can cause that successful achievement to materialize.
 Once a student has learned to use one particular program for symbolic computation, it is not difficult to learn the language of an alternative program.
-Free software for computer algebra, such as Maxima or Reduce each of which is commendable, lacks, however, the pedagogical aids that are incorporated in Maple, and that are applied to great advantage in Mathematics for Chemistry; as the free software is naturally being developed less rapidly than commercial software, it is much less powerful for various aspects of higher mathematics, such as group theory or the solution of differential equations.
-For these reasons Maple is particularly pedagogically valuable for teaching mathematics for chemistry, even though some packages in Maple for higher mathematics, such as for general relativity in physics, are unlikely ever to be engaged for chemical purposes.
+Free software for computer algebra, such as Maxima or Reduce each of which is commendable, lacks, however, the pedagogical aids that are incorporated in Maple, and that are applied to great advantage in Mathematics for Chemistry; as the free software is naturally being developed less rapidly than commercial software, it is much less powerful for various aspects of higher mathematics, such as the solution of differential equations or group theory.
+By dint of its interactive nature and electronic format, Mathematics for Chemistry must be embedded in a particular software, but the least steep learning curve of Maple and the abundant Student packages provided within this software are inestimable assets.
+For these reasons Maple is particularly pedagogically valuable for teaching mathematics in general, and for chemistry in particular, even though some packages in Maple for higher mathematics, such as for general relativity in physics, are unlikely ever to be engaged for chemical purposes.